 Getting tested for bladder cancer can give you peace of mind and ensure you receive any treatment you may need.
 Unfortunately, many traditional methods of bladder cancer detection have downsides — they can be uncomfortable, expensive and sometimes inaccurate.

 - Cystoscopy: In this test, a small tube with an attached camera is inserted into the bladder through the urethra.
-Using the camera, the doctor examines the inside of the bladder for signs of cancer.
+Using the camera, the doctor examines the inside of the bladder walls for signs of cancer.

 Though traditional methods of diagnosing bladder cancer help many patients, they aren't perfect.
 Invasive procedures such as cystoscopy can be expensive and uncomfortable, and they often miss early signs of bladder cancer, when the disease is contained in just a few cells.